 Patient-Reported Outcomes Measures Oncology Technical Expert Panel Summaries

 PBGH is developing Patient Reported Outcome Performance Measures (PRO-PMs) that can improve quality and person-centeredness of care for patients with breast, colon and lung cancer.
-Funded by a CMS Cooperative Agreement (CMS-1V1-18-002), the project seeks to fill measure gaps for PRO-PMs in the domains of health-related quality of life (HRQOL) and pain for oncology patients undergoing curative treatment.
+Funded by a CMS Cooperative Agreement (CMS-1V1-18-002), the project seeks to fill measure gaps for PRO-PMs in the domains of health-related quality of life (HRQOL), pain and fatigue for oncology patients undergoing curative treatment.
 PRO-PMs that can be used for multiple diagnoses will help minimize provider burden.
 While practice-reported pain quantification and treatment planning are used in the Oncology Care Model (OCM) and PPS-Exempt Cancer Hospital Quality Reporting Program (PCHQR) – important gaps remain, including patient-reported outcomes on the extent to which pain interferes with activities of daily living and health-related quality of life, defined as both overall physical functioning and mental health.
 Research demonstrates that medical oncologists who provide curative cancer patients with the highest quality care (including medical and non-medical support services) can reduce longer-term symptom burden and thus improve patient transition into cancer survivorship.

 - Patient Reported Health Related Quality of Life (HRQOL), with two components: